Dawn of the Monsters: Plot

-The game's final campaign results in DAWN attacking Nephilim hordes and Syncor's base in a Sheol pool within the Bermuda Triangle following a spike in energy levels threatening to terraform the Earth and end all life on the planet.
+The game's final campaign results in DAWN attacking Nephilim hordes (among them, copies of Megadon, Ganira, and the slain Monarchs) and ATOM units, storming Syncor's base in a Sheol pool within the Bermuda Triangle following a spike in energy levels threatening to xenoform Earth and end all life on the planet.
 Fosco is killed trying to bring forth Azrael, the primordial Harbinger of the Nephilim, who is then promptly defeated by DAWN's agents.
-Soon after, Megadon and Ganira briefly attack Aegis Prime and Tempest Galahad before leaving, for they were never under control, and were only helping DAWN by their own will via communication with Kohara and Kiwa.
-With the Nephilim threat over, Eiji and Jamila go into hiding and retreat back into private lives, their mission completed.
+Soon after, Megadon and Ganira briefly attack Aegis Prime and Tempest Galahad before leaving, with Kiwa and Kohara revealing that the two monsters were never under control, and were only opposing Azrael and helping DAWN by their own will, communicating through them.
+With the Nephilim threat over, Eiji and Jamila go into hiding, their mission completed.

-The end credits and post-game documents imply that Azrael may still be alive, and reveal that Dr. Ivakin has retired to be with his family, Kiwa and Kohara live with director Sofia Cruces in an institute set up to honor Claire Lionne, and a new mecha, the combining ATOM Meteor Temujin, is built.
+The end credits, post-game documents, and arcade endings imply that Azrael may still be alive, and reveal that Dr. Ivakin has retired to be with his family, Kiwa and Kohara live with director Sofia Cruces in an institute set up to honor Claire Lionne, Eiji continues to keep a close eye on his family even while living alone in secrecy, and a new mecha, the combining ATOM Meteor Temujin, is built.